Veto overridden: Ban on gender-affirming care for minors takes effect in North Carolina

-GOP supermajorities in the House and Senate enacted — over Gov. Roy Cooper’s veto — a bill barring medical professionals from providing hormone therapy, puberty-blocking drugs and surgical gender-transition procedures to anyone under 18, with limited medical exceptions.
+GOP supermajorities in the House and Senate enacted — over Democratic Gov. Roy Cooper’s opposition — a bill barring medical professionals from providing hormone therapy, puberty-blocking drugs and surgical gender-transition procedures to anyone under 18, with limited medical exceptions.

-The policy takes effect immediately, but minors who had begun treatment before Aug.
+The law takes effect immediately, but minors who had begun treatment before Aug.
 1 may continue receiving that care if their doctors deem it medically necessary and their parents consent.

-North Carolina becomes the 22nd state to enact legislation restricting or banning gender-affirming medical care for trans minors.
-But most of those laws face legal challenges, and local LGBTQ+ right advocates vowed to challenge the ban in court.
-The Senate voted 27-18 to complete the veto override after the House voted 73-46 earlier.
+North Carolina becomes the 22nd state to enact legislation restricting or banning gender-affirming medical care for transgender minors.
+But most face legal challenges, and local LGBTQ+ rights advocates vow to take the ban to court.
+The Senate voted 27-18 to complete the veto override after the House voted 74-45 earlier.
+All present Republicans and at least one Democrat supported the override bid.

-Republican Sen. Joyce Krawiec, primary sponsor of the bill restricting gender-affirming care, said the state has a responsibility to protect children from receiving potentially irreversible procedures before they are old enough to make their own informed medical decisions.
+Republican Sen. Joyce Krawiec, the bill's primary sponsor, argued the state has a responsibility to protect children from receiving potentially irreversible procedures before they are old enough to make their own informed medical decisions.

+Gender-affirming care is considered safe and medically necessary by the American Academy of Pediatrics, the American Medical Association and the Endocrine Society.
+While trans minors very rarely receive surgical interventions, they are commonly prescribed drugs to delay puberty and sometimes begin taking hormones before reaching adulthood.

 Some LGBTQ+ rights advocates in the Senate gallery began yelling after Republican Lt.
 Gov. Mark Robinson, who was presiding, cut off Grafstein to let another lawmaker speak.
-Several people were then escorted from the chamber by capitol police.
+Several people were then escorted out by capitol police.

-Earlier, the Senate and House voted minutes apart to override another Cooper veto of a bill limiting LGBTQ+ instruction in the early grades, also making that law.
-The measure requires public school teachers in most circumstances to alert parents before they call a student by a different name or pronoun.
-And the law also bans instruction about gender identity and sexuality in K-4 classrooms, which critics have previously likened to a Florida law opponents call “Don’t Say Gay.”
+Earlier, the Senate and House voted minutes apart to override another veto of a bill limiting LGBTQ+ instruction in the early grades.
+The law now requires that public school teachers in most circumstances alert parents before they call a student by a different name or pronoun.
+It also bans instruction about gender identity and sexuality in K-4 classrooms, which critics have previously likened to a Florida law opponents call “Don’t Say Gay.”

+Nathaniel Dibble, 19, and other LGBTQ+ youth who rallied outside the Legislative Building, said the bill would make schools unsafe for transgender students who could be outed by a teacher to unsupportive parents.

+But bill sponsor Sen. Amy Galey, an Alamance County Republican, said parents have a right to know details about their children's education.
+“Parents need to be brought into the conversation from the very beginning, not treated with suspicion or as the source of that anguish,” she said.

 Both chambers also voted Wednesday to override Cooper's veto of another bill banning transgender girls from playing on girls' sports teams from middle and high school through college.
 It, too, immediately became law.

-A day of divisive deliberations saw anger and emotion boil over at times in the assembly.
+A day of divisive deliberations saw anger and emotion boil over at times.

-Democratic state Rep. John Autry of Mecklenburg County, who has a transgender grandchild, choked up while debating the gender-affirming care bill on the House floor.
-“Just stop it,” he begged his Republican colleagues shortly before they voted to enact the law.
+Democratic Rep. John Autry of Mecklenburg County, who has a transgender grandchild, choked up while debating the gender-affirming care bill on the House floor.
+“Just stop it,” he begged his Republican colleagues before they voted.

-And Cooper blasted the decisions of the Republican-controlled chambers in a statement, calling them “wrong priorities” even before lawmakers had completed all their votes.
+Cooper blasted the Republican-controlled chambers for what he called “wrong priorities” even before lawmakers were done voting.

-“The legislature finally comes back to pass legislation that discriminates,” he said, adding it would have several negative impacts for North Carolina.
-“Yet they still won’t pass a budget when teachers, school bus drivers and Medicaid Expansion for thousands of working people getting kicked off their health plans every week are desperately needed.”″
+“The legislature finally comes back to pass legislation that discriminates,” he said, his statement warning of repercussions for North Carolina families and students.

-Parents of transgender and nonbinary children, like Elizabeth Waugh of Orange County, said hours before the voting started that they have been considering whether to move their families out of North Carolina so their children will have unrestricted access to gender-affirming care.
+Parents of trans and nonbinary children, like Elizabeth Waugh of Orange County, said before the voting that they have been weighing whether to move their families out of North Carolina so their children will have unrestricted access to gender-affirming health care.

 Waugh’s nonbinary child did not begin receiving treatment before Aug.
-1 and would need to travel elsewhere if they decide they want to start taking hormones.
+1 and would need to travel elsewhere if they want to start taking hormones.

-Gender-affirming care is considered safe and medically necessary by the leading professional health associations, including the American Academy of Pediatrics, the American Medical Association and the Endocrine Society.
-While trans minors very rarely receive surgical interventions, they are commonly prescribed drugs to delay puberty and sometimes begin taking hormones before they reach adulthood.

-The House kicked off the day's rush of votes with a 74-45 vote to override Cooper's veto of a bill that would prohibit transgender girls from playing on girls' middle school, high school and college sports teams.
-The Senate completed the override soon after.
+The House kicked off the day's rush of votes with the athletics bill, and the Senate completed that override soon after.

-A former Olympic swimmer, Rep. Marcia Morey, had spoken in House floor debate before the vote about possible repercussions for young athletes.
+A former Olympic swimmer, Rep. Marcia Morey, spoke about the possible emotional impact of the law on young athletes.

-“This bill affects 10-, 11-, 12-year-olds who are just starting to learn about athletics, about competition, about sportsmanship,” Morey, a Durham County Democrat, said.
+“This bill affects 10-, 11-, 12-year-olds who are just starting to learn about athletics, about competition, about sportsmanship,” said Morey, a Durham County Democrat.
 “To some of these kids, it could be their lifeline to self-confidence.”

-Critics have said limits on transgender girls' participation in sports were discriminatory and have called it a measure disguised as a safety precaution that would unfairly pick on a small number of students.
+She and other critics said limits on transgender participation are discriminatory and will unfairly exclude a small number of students.

-But such supporters of the bill as Payton McNabb, a recent high school graduate from Murphy, argued that legislation is needed to protect the safety and well-being of young female athletes and to preserve scholarship opportunities for them.
+But recent high school graduate Payton McNabb, of Murphy, said she's living proof that the law is needed to protect the safety and well-being of female athletes.

 “The veto of this bill was not only a veto on women’s rights, but a slap in the face to every female in the state,” said McNabb, who says she suffered a concussion and neck injury last year after a transgender athlete hit her in the head with a volleyball during a school match.